scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventHistory.md

 });
 ```

+## Parameters

 This example retrieves the historical event logs for the `GreetingChange` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the premium parameter is true.

+## Return Values

-The data property of the returned object contains an array of event objects, each containing the event parameters and (optionally) the block, transaction, and receipt data.
-The `isLoading` property indicates whether the event logs are currently being fetched, and the `error` property contains any error that occurred during the fetching process (if applicable).
-Since `watch` is set to true, the event logs will be refetched every [`pollingInterval`](/deploying/deploy-nextjs-app#--pollinginterval) (set at `scaffold.config.ts`).
+- `data` property of the returned object contains an array of event objects, each containing the event parameters and (optionally) the block, transaction, and receipt data.
+- `isLoading` property indicates whether the event logs are currently being fetched.
+- `error` property contains any error that occurred during the fetching process (if applicable).
+- Since `watch` is set to true, the event logs will be refetched every [`pollingInterval`](/deploying/deploy-nextjs-app#--pollinginterval) (set at `scaffold.config.ts`).